Jodenee/Voyager/README.md

 ### Creator Marketplace

-1. Get the [*module script*](https://www.roblox.com/library/12390338563) off the creator marketplace.
+1. Get [*Voyager*](https://www.roblox.com/library/12390338563) off the creator marketplace.
-2. Drag the module into your project and place it in ServerScriptService or ServerStorage.
+2. Drag the Voyager into your project and into ServerScriptService or ServerStorage.
 3. Enable "Allow HTTP Requests" in Game Settings > Security.

 ### Model File

-1. Go to the [*releases page*](https://github.com/Jodenee/Voyager/releases) and download the latest version of Voyager's model file.
+1. Go to the [*releases page*](https://github.com/Jodenee/Voyager/releases) and download the latest version of Voyager.
-2. Drag the module into your project and place it in ServerScriptService or ServerStorage.
+2. Drag the model file into your project and into ServerScriptService or ServerStorage.
 3. Enable "Allow HTTP Requests" in Game Settings > Security.

 ### Wally